elliotherriman/website/writing.md

 **[Undiscovered](https://saralitzenberger.com/undiscovered)** (3 minutes)

-**Sasquatch has always remained elusive in photos--but not for the reasons we think.**
+*Sasquatch has always remained elusive in photos — but not for the reasons we think.*

 Aided with the narrative design of this short film, which aired at SXSW, Palm Springs, Clermont-Ferrand, and TIFF, among others.